carpentries/lesson-transition/test-workflow.md

 ```

+> **Note**
+>
+> If you have previously run this test _and you **should**_, then there will be
+> an interactive step that will do a merge commit update of the submodule that
+> will be hiding in the `.git/modules` folder.
+This is normal.
+Just accept the
+> merge when the commit message window pops up.

-The output should look something like this:
+The output should look something like this.

 <details>
 <summary>output of workflow</summary>